rifki398/weather-monitoring-interface/README.md

 Enter a city name to fetch and display live weather information.

 2. **Comprehensive Weather Data**
-Showing several parameters such as:
+Showing several parameters such as: Latitude & Longitude, Temperature (°C), Humidity (%), and Atmosphere Pressure (hPa)
-  - Latitude & Longitude
-  - Temperature (°C)
-  - Feels Like Temperature (°C)
-  - Humidity (%)
-  - Atmosphere Pressure (hPa)

 3. **Automatic Map Display**
 Integrates an image map view of the selected city using OpenStreetMap (as a free alternative to Google Maps).